-The winter school is designed for students studying an undergraduate degree in any subject discipline at a well-recognised university.
+The summer school is designed for students studying an undergraduate degree in any subject discipline.

-- Applicants should normally demonstrate good overall university performance in their current year of study. - Applicants must be at least 18 years old before the start of the winter school. - Applicants should have a good command of English, and if it is not their first language, they will need to satisfy the College requirement as follows: - a minimum score of IELTS (Academic Test) 6.5 overall (with no less than 6.0 in any element) or equivalent. - TOEFL (iBT) 92 overall (minimum 20 in all elements) - CET- 4 (China) minimum score of 550 - CET- 6 (China) minimum score of 520
+- Applicants should normally demonstrate good overall university performance in their current year of study. - Applicants must be at least 18 years old before the start of the summer school. - Applicants should have a good command of English, and if it is not their first language, they will need to satisfy the College requirement as follows: - a minimum score of IELTS (Academic Test) 6.5 overall (with no less than 6.0 in any element) or equivalent. - TOEFL (iBT) 92 overall (minimum 20 in all elements) - CET- 4 (China) minimum score of 550 - CET- 6 (China) minimum score of 520